A Message from John Briggs Provincial Grand Charity Steward

 Going back in history, I was Initiated into Citadel Lodge, No. 1897 on the 24th January 1994.
 I am a Member of 6 Craft Lodges (2 Middlesex Masters) and 3 Royal Arch Chapters.

-I am now 60 years young and have been married to Lesley for over 37 years, with 2 sons and three grandchildren.
-My hobbies are football and the fine arts.
+I am now 63 years young and have been married to Lesley for over 40 years, with 2 sons and five grandchildren.
+My hobbies are football, golf, and the fine arts.

 My position as Provincial Grand Charity Steward is to communicate effectively the desire of the Rulers of the Province, with respect to charity and to forward their message through the channels of Charity Stewards, and Festival Stewards (when in festival mode), throughout all the Lodges of the Province.